Finding Paradise: Plot

-While observing Colin's childhood memories, the doctors learn that he frequently communicated with Faye, a girl living across the balcony.
+While observing Colin's childhood memories, the doctors learn that he frequently communicated with Faye, a girl living across his apartment.
 As an only child whose parents were rarely home due to working long hours, Colin was very lonely and had no luck making friends in school.
 Quiet but imaginative, Colin seldom talked to anybody other than Faye, whose personality was the polar opposite of his.
 Faye would be at Colin's side for nearly all of Colin's youth, but is strangely absent in all of his adult memories.
 Faye originally inspired Colin to become a pilot.

 In his early adulthood, as Colin became acquainted with Sofia through their community orchestra, he and Faye began to drift apart.
 When the doctors witness this memory, they become convinced that Colin secretly regrets choosing Sofia over Faye, but his loyalty to his family prevents him from expressing his wish.
 While evaluating how to deal with the situation, Watts suggests that the only way to respect Colin's conditions is to erase Faye from his memories.
 As the doctors debate their solutions, Winters announces that she has arrived with the paperwork and her colleague, Dr. Robert Lin.
 Watts hastily exits Colin's memories to complete the paperwork.
 As he deals with the paperwork, Winters confronts Watts over his use of a personally modified machine.
 Watts is reluctant to elaborate but Winters is able to coerce him into explaining the situation to her at a later date.
 Winters also warns Watts that his modifications could potentially be dangerous to all parties using the machine.
 However, before Watts can return to Colin's memories, he experiences a wave of pain and briefly leaves Colin's home to retrieve his painkillers.
 Before leaving, Colin's bedside doctor notes to Watts that Colin's brain activity is unusually high for a comatose patient.

 Rosalene, still investigating Colin's memories, requests Watts to run a record search on Faye and aviation accidents.
 Watts forwards the search to Winters and Lin, both of whom cannot find any trace of a person resembling Faye ever existing.
 Watts, perturbed, hurries back and re-enters Colin's memories, where Rosalene has now disappeared.
 As Watts searches for her, Faye violently confronts him.